oceanprotocol/docs/discover/faq.md

 <summary>What is needed to use a decentralized marketplace?</summary>

 Users access decentralized marketplaces via Metamask.
 Metamask is an applet interface that manages unique IDs, generated and controlled fully by the user.
-These unique IDs (aka Ethereum address) are used to store digital assets such as cryptocurrency, datatokens, NFTs and other web3 native assets.
+These unique IDs (aka Ethereum address) are used to store digital assets such as cryptocurrency, datatokens, NFTs, and other web3 native assets.

-A Metamask wallet can easily be set up as a browser extension by going to your browser’s web store for extensions and search for “MetaMask”.
+A Metamask wallet can easily be set up as a browser extension by going to your browser’s web store for extensions and searching for “MetaMask”.
 For additional help setting up your MetaMask wallet, watch our short tutorial video and review these instructions on Ocean’s documentation page.

-Once a user has Metamask installed and an Ethereum address, they can register, consume or stake on datasets on Ocean Market.
+Once a user has Metamask installed and an Ethereum address, they can register, consume, or stake on datasets on Ocean Market.

 </details>